 The majority of the island’s hotels, condominiums and timeshares are found within the 1.5-square-mile area of Waikiki, Oahu’s famous resort playground.
-Here you’ll find most of the world’s premier hotel brands, including Hilton, Sheraton, Marriott and Hyatt.
-Waikiki also offers locally owned chains such as Outrigger and Aston, as well as a wide range of economy hotels, condos and hostels.
+Here you’ll find most of the world’s premier hotel brands, including Hilton, Sheraton, Marriott, and Hyatt.
+Waikiki also offers locally owned chains such as Outrigger and Aston, as well as a wide range of economy hotels, hostels, and condos such as the Ilikai.

 Oahu vacation rentals

 Honolulu and Waikiki have a large offering of Oahu vacation condos.
 Heading east, the Windward Oahu town of Kailua has a nice selection of vacation home rentals and bed & breakfasts.
 In addition, the ritzy residential neighborhood of Kahala includes a world-class property, the Kahala Hotel & Resort.
 Right next door is the Waialae Country Club golf course, home of the PGA TOUR’s Sony Open.